The Wast Hills Observatory

 mirror, and the primary instrument is an imaging camera that can take

-optical light, or using the B, V, R, I filters.
+pictures in broadband optical light, or using the B, V, R, I filters.

 Unfortunately, the UK is not known to be have the best weather,